demingfactor/storytellingsa/src/cms/pages/getting-started.md

 ### **Is there anything that can’t be done with storytelling?**

 By far the most common purposes are to entertain, distract, and divert.
-And of course, these main purposes may be achieved concurrently with any others .\
+And of course, these main purposes may be achieved concurrently with any others.\
 Many of these purposes, however, can only be achieved with very specific story types, by using the stories as part of a well-designed workshop, or by incorporating storytelling into skilful teaching processes.

 ### **Occasions and settings where Storytellers may tell …**